xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You will be the last person to buy a Chrysler.